conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

   will allow you to list the product.

 Because I was the owner of the brand (I called it U2F Zero), I attempted option (1).
-However, despite any of their documentation, Amazon requires that the brand be printed directly on the packaging to protect the brand.
+However, unmentioned in their documentation, Amazon requires that the brand be printed directly on the packaging to protect the brand.
 Stickers or label do not count.
 All I had and had planned to use was polybags and labels.

 ![](/assets/images/u2f/polybag.jpg)

-I didn't want to take a backwards step and get everything repackaged with my "brand" printed on it.
-I decided that the owner of the U2F Zero "business" would be my LLC, ConorCo.
+I didn't want to back up and get everything repackaged with my "brand" printed on it.
+I decided that the owner of the U2F Zero "business" would be my LLC -- ConorCo.

-I decided to write a letter to ConorCo LLC and ask for permission to sell their product, U2F Zero, on Amazon.
-The main shareholder of ConorCo LLC, Conor Patrick, promptly signed off to give permission.
-I then submitted this to amazon, applying for option (2).
-Amazon promptly accepted the application, allowing let me list U2F Zero.
+I wrote a letter to ConorCo LLC and asked for permission to sell their product, U2F Zero, on Amazon.
+The majority shareholder of ConorCo LLC, Conor Patrick, promptly signed off to give me permission to do that.
+I then submitted this to Amazon, in compliance with option (2).
+Amazon promptly accepted the application and listed U2F Zero.

 After a polybag and labeler packaging party with help from my roommates, U2F Zero is [available on Amazon](https://www.amazon.com/U2F-Zero/dp/B01L9DUPK6).

 ![](/assets/images/u2f/amazon.png)

-Fortunately I had "U2F Zero" printed on the PCB.
+Fortunately I had "U2F Zero" printed on the PCB before I even knew that I needed to.
 Amazon may not have accepted it otherwise.
 The domain [u2fzero.com](https://u2fzero.com) points to a launch page required for the Amazon application.